 - Changes in sleeping patterns.

-Treatments may involve a combination of talk therapy (psychotherapy) and antidepressant medications under the supervision of a mental health professional.
+Treatment may involve a combination of talk therapy (psychotherapy), and antidepressant medications under the supervision of a mental health professional.

 Common symptoms of anxiety include: